ubc-stat-grad/ubc-stat-grad.github.io/ubc-sfu.markdown

 ## Upcoming seminar

-The Fall 2022 seminar will be hosted by SFU.
-Stay tuned for more details!
+The date of the Fall 2022 SFU/UBC Joint Seminar is confirmed!
+We will meet in person at SFU Harbour Centre on Saturday, November 19.
+See the [Joint Seminar homepage](http://www.sfu.ca/~rennyd/JointSeminar2022/) for more information.
+To register as a presenter from UBC, contact Nikola, Naitong, or Chloe.

 ## Previously hosted seminars
 - [Spring 2022 Joint Seminar (UBC)](https://ubc-sfu-joint-stat-seminar-spring-2022.github.io/)